Patriarca crime family: Limone and the Boston faction regain control

 In late 2009, Anthony DiNunzio became the acting boss after Limone's arrest.
-DiNunzio operates from Boston's North End and is the younger brother to Carmen DiNunzio.
+DiNunzio operated from Boston's North End and was the younger brother to Carmen DiNunzio.
 In 2010, DiNunzio extorted Rhode Island strip clubs with members of the Gambino crime family.
 On April 25, 2012, DiNunzio was arrested and charged with racketeering and extortion.
-On September 13, 2012, DiNunzio pleaded guilty to shaking down Rhode Island strip clubs, and was sentenced to six years on November 14, 2012.
+On September 13, 2012, DiNunzio pleaded guilty to shaking down Rhode Island strip clubs and was sentenced to six years on November 14, 2012.

+In 2012, the Patriarca family was estimated to have about 30 made members active in the New England area, centered in the cities of Boston and Providence.

 On October 2, 2014, acting boss Antonio L. "Spucky" Spagnolo, 72, and reputed made man Pryce "Stretch" Quintina, 74, were arrested for allegedly extorting thousands of dollars in protection payments from a video poker machine company, which installed machines for illegal gambling in bars and social clubs.
 Spagnolo took over as acting boss after DiNunzio was arrested back in 2012.
 Both Spagnolo and Quintina are reputedly old members of the Patriarca crime family's Boston faction.